 Joanna Bettmann Schaefer, PhD, LCSW

-Joanna E. Bettmann Schaefer is the Associate Dean for Academic Affairs and Professor at the University of Utah College of Social Work.
+Joanna E. Bettmann Schaefer is a Professor at the University of Utah College of Social Work.

 She received her B.A. with honors from Dartmouth College in 1993, her MSW from the University of Utah in 1999, and her Ph.D from Smith College School for Social Work in 2005.
 Dr. Schaefer has received numerous honors, including the 2013 Dean’s Faculty Excellence in Teaching Award, the 2011 Psychoanalytic Psychodynamic Research Society Award, a fellowship with the American Psychoanalytic Association in 2006-2007, and the Lawrence Marx Jr. Award of Dartmouth College in 1993.
 She worked as a staff, therapist and director in wilderness therapy and residential treatment programs for troubled youth from 1994 to 2014.
 She has also worked as a clinical social worker in community mental health agencies, the University of Utah Counseling Center, and private practice.
 She is trained in disaster response and served as a social worker for the American Red Cross response to Hurricane Katrina in Utah and Mississippi.